TimWillebrands/bresenham-lighting-engine/README.md

 - [ ] Performance optimizations (SIMD goes brrr)
 - [ ] Better color blending modes
 - [ ] Multi-light support that doesn't melt your CPU

-## Technical Deep Dive

-The engine uses a grid-based approach where:
-1. Light sources cast rays in 360° using integer arithmetic
-2. Each ray checks for obstacles using line-walking algorithms
-3. Shadow boundaries are calculated using geometric projections
-4. Light falloff follows distance-based attenuation
-5. Final colors are rendered using HSV→RGB conversion

-It's like raytracing but your CPU is doing all the heavy lifting, and honestly?
-It's kinda beautiful.

-## Contributing

-Found a bug?
-Performance issue?
-Want to add more mathematical wizardry?
-PRs welcome!
-Just keep it clean and document your dark magic.

-## License

-ISC - Do whatever you want, just don't sue us if your computer catches fire from all the trigonometry.

----

-*Built with Rust and questionable life choices.
-Powered by the ancient art of drawing lines on computers.*